 If you decide to donate condolence money, make sure it is in a white envelope.
 The amount should start with an odd number to avoid making an auspicious donation.
 Take note of these alongside other culture-specific funeral practices the next time you attend one.

-For more information, contact Casket Fairprice.
+For more information, on funeral-related topics and selecting caskets, contact Casket Fairprice in Singapore.
 We offer funeral services in Singapore for Buddist, Catholic, Christian, Taoist, and other religions.
 Contact us for more enquiries.
-We’d be happy to help with all funeral needs.

 Frequently Asked Questions About How Much To Give At A Funeral